dapr/kit/crypto/schemes/enc/v1/README.md

 The **header** is human-readable and contains 3 items, each terminated by a line feed (`0x0A`) character:

 1. Name and version of the encryption scheme used.
 In this version of the spec, this is always `dapr.io/enc/v1`.
-2. The manifest, which is a JSON object.
+2. The manifest, which is a JSON object, compacted with all the unnecessary whitespaces removed.
 3. The MAC for the header, base64-encoded.

 > Base64 encoding follows [RFC 4648 §4](https://datatracker.ietf.org/doc/html/rfc4648#section-4) ("standard" format, with padding included)